-The spindle may move up and down on the vertical milling machine along one or two axes and often has variable, high-speed settings.
-Depending on the mill type, the worktable may be equipped with a power feed, usually for longitudinal feed, and could be fitted with a digital readout (DRO) for accurate dimensioning.
-Many mills also have a coolant system.
+The spindle on the vertical milling machine maneuvers vertically along one or two axes, often offering variable, high-speed settings.
+Depending on the mill type, the worktable may incorporate a power feed, typically for longitudinal movement, and can be fitted with a digital readout (DRO) to avoid relying on dials and to ensure precise dimensioning.
+A work light for optimal vision and safety and a coolant system are also standard features on many milling machines.
+Sometimes machine shops will add a rotary table for a 4th axis on milling machines without CNC controls.

 Here are ten fundamental differences between horizontal milling machines and vertical milling machines and a brief explanation of each.